Understanding Unapplied Cash Payment Income & Unapplied Cash Bill Payment Expenses

 Unapplied Cash Payment Income

 In this example, we have an invoice that is dated 6/21/18.
-If our books were on the accrual basis, then revenue would be recorded on 6/21/18.
+If our books were on an accrual basis, then revenue would be recorded on 6/21/18.
 But, we are looking at cash basis books here.
 So, let’s see when the cash was actually received.
 On the top right, you can see the payment was received on 3/23/16.
 Wow!
 So, we’ve been sitting on that cash since 2016?!

-To have proper cash basis books, we need to have this revenue recorded in 2016, not 2018.
+To have proper cash-basis books, we need to have this revenue recorded in 2016, not 2018.
 So QuickBooks Online creates this automatic entry to correct our Profit and Loss statement.
 So, what is the entry?
-QuickBooks Online is going to deduct revenue from your Profit and Loss statement in the 2018 report because you actually received the cash in 2016 and revenue will be added to that Profit and Loss statement.
+QuickBooks Online is going to deduct revenue from your Profit and Loss Statement in the 2018 report because you actually received the cash in 2016 and revenue will be added to that Profit and Loss statement.
 See, it all comes down when the cash is received so that your cash basis books are correct.

 Unapplied Cash Bill Payment Expense